 When we learn of critical changes to the information in our guidebooks on the Czech Republic, we post them here.
 (Of course, it's still smart to reconfirm critical transportation and sightseeing details locally.)
 Armed with a Rick Steves guidebook and these late-breaking updates, you're set for a great trip!

-For books printed before April 2015, the following may apply:
+For books printed before April 2017, the following may also apply:

 - The Maisel Synagogue (Maiselova Synagóga) has reopened after a renovation.
 Purchase tickets at the information center at Maiselova 15 (near the intersection with Siroka street).